yaroslavnkk/cryptochecker/README.md

 ## Purpose of this site

-This site was created using React in order to crypto traders could check the price/info about available cryptocurrencies.
+This site was created using React in order to crypto traders could check the price/info of available cryptocurrencies.

 ## How to start project

 First of all, you need to copy this repo to your PC You can do it using `git clone`
-Create new folder on your PC then open the terminal and write `git clone https://github.com/yaroslavnkk/cryptochecker.git`
+Create new folder on your PC then open the terminal and paste `git clone https://github.com/yaroslavnkk/cryptochecker.git`

 In the project directory, you can run:
 ### `npm start`